 Making a positive impact on businesses, economy and social environments

-We are working on cutting-edge research on a national and international level to meet the challenges project management is facing in the 21st century
+We are working on cutting-edge national and international research that applies projects, operations and workplace management to meet the challenges faced by organisations in the 21st century.

-Our research group develops solutions for the ever-growing challenges in projects and suggests alternative ways to improve project performance.
+Our research group develops solutions for the ever-growing challenges in projects, operations and workplace management and suggests alternative ways to improve organisational performance.
 We are a group of highly skilled and experienced staff with a broad range of knowledge, who not only have an academic reputation but are also closely linked to industry and professional bodies.
-Our aim is to really make a difference on how projects are managed in the future.
+Our aim is to really make a difference to how organisations are managed in the future.

 Our research covers a broad range of themes: